Traditional Couture; Folkloric High Fashion in Germany

 Traditional Couture- Traditional German Clothing from Across Germany!

-Most of all, this is book of fabulous photos.
-Each Regional Tracht is given an introduction explaining what is being worn, down to the smallest details…. and then come the pictures.
+Most of all, this is a book of fabulous photos.
+Each Regional Tracht is introduced with an explanation of what is being worn, down to the minute details.
+And then come the pictures.

-Photos of the Tracht worn by their owners… old and young, men and women.
-There are close ups of all parts of the costume … beading, lace, layers of linen and wool petticoats.
-The differences in all of the traditional German clothing is astonishing!
+Lush photos of the Tracht, worn by the owners, old and young, both men and women.
+There are close-ups of all parts of the costume, including beading, lace, and layers of linen and wool petticoats.
+The differences in traditional German clothing are astonishing!

-The Dachauer Tracht is made with 26 feet of woolen fabric, to give women that voluptuous look!
-While the Monchguter Tracht from Ruegen was primarily black with a black bonnet to reflect the Reformation and chaste lifestyle.
-Then there is the showstopping St Georgener Tracht crown… worn by virgins on special holidays from their Confirmation until Marriage.
-This astonishing piece weighed up to 6 pounds, and is covered with beads and mirrors.
+It takes 26 feet of woolen fabric to create the Dachauer Tracht, which gives women a voluptuous look.
+The Monchguter Tracht from Rügen was primarily black, with a black bonnet that reflected the Reformation and chaste lifestyle.
+Then there is the showstopping St Georgener Tracht crown, worn by virgins on special holidays from their Confirmation until Marriage.
+This astonishing piece, which weighed up to 6 pounds, is covered with beads and mirrors.

 St Georgener Tracht

-Honestly, this book is eye-candy for anyone who loves traditional German clothing, costume and history.
-These lovely photos are a great reminder that Germany is a diverse country with different style from top to bottom… all are beautiful…and we don’t all wear a Dirndl and Lederhosen.
-Thanks to Gregor Hohenberg who captured all of these wearable works of art to preserve them for future generations.
+Honestly, this book is eye candy for anyone who loves traditional German clothing, costumes, and history.
+These lovely photos are a great reminder that Germany is a diverse country with a wide range of styles from top to bottom.
+All are beautiful.
+And we don’t all wear a Dirndl and Lederhosen.
+Thanks to Gregor Hohenberg, who captured all of these wearable works of art to preserve them for future generations.

 Buy Traditional Couture; Folkloric High Fashion in Germany Here